mia-platform/documentation/docs/development_suite/doctor-service/configure_doctor_service.md

 # Configure Doctor Service

 As _core service_, the Doctor Service is easily deployable on every project by using the <a href="https://console.cloud.mia-platform.eu/" target="_blank">Api Console</a>.
-You just need to add the service and configure it's _configuration file_; we will see how, but first a short overview on _how the service works_.
+You just need to add the service and configure it's _configuration file_; we will see how, but first a short overview of _how the service works_.

 ## How the service works